openstack/glance-specs/specs/template.rst

 REST API impact
 ---------------

+An /api directory is now included for REST API updates.
 Each API method which is either added or changed should have the following:

 * Specification for the method